svne/JigMagga/README.md

 Coding conventions
 ------------------
 You can find our code conventions on [NPMJS](https://www.npmjs.com/package/eslint-config-takeaway).
-JigMagga is not yet fully converted to these new, modern guidelines yet/
+JigMagga is not yet fully converted to these new, modern guidelines yet.

 License
 =======